jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

         ![](img/18-HBInsulationTrimFromPower.JPG)\
         *fig 18.7*

-4. Attach Magnetic Sheet to the heated bed.
+4. Attach the magnetic sheet to the heated bed.
     1. Create a ledge to help align the magnetic sheet. *I used some scrap wood*

         ![](img/18-ledgeToAlignMagSheet.JPG)\
         *fig 18.8*

-    2. Test fit the Magnetic Sheet on the build plate.
+    2. Test fit the magnetic sheet on the build plate.

         ![](img/18-testFitMagSheet.JPG)\
         *fig 18.9*